-The flavor of these fried shrimp is absolutely fantastic.
+The flavor of the shrimp in this fried shrimp basket is absolutely fantastic.
 The Gullah seasoning originates from the islands off South Carolina and is inspired by Creole tastes.
 It’s what makes these shrimp soooo very good.
 I served them in a basket with some homemade fries.
 Food is always better when served in a basket.
 I learned that long ago and this fried shrimp basket is proof.

-You’ll have plenty of leftover Gullah seasoning after making a basked of fried shrimp.
+You’ll have plenty of leftover Gullah seasoning after making a fried shrimp basket.
 That’s a good thing.
 Save it for more shrimp or use it in any recipe that calls for Creole seasoning.
 It’s also great for sprinkling on the fries you’ll want to make with these shrimp.
 It’ll keep for a long time, just store it in an air-tight container until you are ready to use it.

 I’m convinced that everything tastes better when it’s served in a basket.
 My roadside shrimp basket is further proof.

 Also try my batter-fried shrimp.